michelgerritse/TritonCore/README.md

 # TritonCore
 TritonCore is a set of emulation cores (and some helper utilities) for various devices written in C++ by Michel Gerritse.
-It is part of project Triton, which is not ready for public release yet.

 ## Emulated Devices
 The following sound devices are emulated: